 Systematic reviews may examine quantitative or qualitative evidence.
-In the past systematic reviews were predominantly medical and often with a narrow defined focus.
-Increasingly systematic reviews are attempting to deal with much broader topics and also topics outside of medicine; both those disciplines allied to medicine and beyond.
+In the past systematic reviews were predominantly medical and often with a narrowly defined focus.
+Increasingly systematic reviews are attempting to deal with much broader topics, including topics allied to medicine but also topics outside of medicine.
 It is becoming more common in certain disciplines to see two or more types of evidence included and appraised and this is often called a mixed-method systematic review.

 a) Identifying major "schools of thought" in a particular area whilst being alert to the identification of variants, minority views and dissenters.
-It is particularly important to identify negative or disconfirming cases (Paterson et al, 1998)
+It is particularly important to identify negative or disconfirming cases.

-b) Searching within a broad range of disciplines so as to bring different views (e.g. clinician, consumer, manager, health economist, statistician, research commissioner etceteras) to bear on the topic in hand.
+b) Searching within a broad range of disciplines so as to bring different views (e.g. clinician, consumer, manager, health economist, statistician, research commissioner, etc.) to bear on the topic in hand.

 c) Using complementary electronic and manual search techniques to ensure that materials are not missed either through the inadequacies of indexing or through selective coverage of databases.